On Noncoherent Multiple-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Results

 \subsection{Numerical Results}

 We next provide numerical examples that illustrate the accuracy of the high-SNR normal approximation in Theorem~\ref{Thm_R}.
-In the following figures, we depict the high-SNR normal approximation \eqref{Equ_Thm_R}, the normal approximation of the coherent MIMO Rayleigh block-fading channel obtained in \cite{Collins2019coherent}, a non-asymptotic (in $\rho$ and $L$) lower bound on $R^{\ast}(L, T, \epsilon, \rho)$ that is based on the dependence testing (DT) bound, and a non-asymptotic upper bound that is based on the meta converse (MC) bound obtained in \cite{durisi2015short}.
-The non-asymptotic bounds are both evaluated using the communication toolbox SPECTRE \cite{collins2016spectre}.
-In these figures, the shaded area indicates the area where $R^{\ast}(L,T, \epsilon, \rho)$ lies.
+In the following figures, we depict the high-SNR normal approximation \eqref{Equ_Thm_R}, the normal approximation of the coherent MIMO Rayleigh block-fading channel obtained in \cite{Collins2019coherent}, a nonasymptotic (in $\rho$ and $L$) lower bound on $R^{\ast}(L, T, \epsilon, \rho)$ that is based on the dependence testing (DT) bound \cite[Th.
+22]{polyanskiy2010channel}, and a nonasymptotic upper bound that is based on the meta converse (MC) bound \cite[Th.~31]{polyanskiy2010channel}, both specialized to the noncoherent MIMO Rayleigh block-fading channel in \cite{durisi2015short}.
+The nonasymptotic bounds are evaluated using the communication toolbox SPECTRE \cite{collins2016spectre}.
+While these bounds are very accurate, their computational complexity grows exponentially in the blocklength and can be substantial.
+For the noncoherent single-antenna block-fading channel, a discussion of the computational complexity of these bounds and approximations thereof can be found in \cite[Sec.~VIII-A]{LanchoSaddlepoint2020}.
+In the figures, the shaded area indicates the area where $R^{\ast}(L,T, \epsilon, \rho)$ lies.

-In Figs.~\ref{Fig_TR_S15} and \ref{Fig_TR_S25}, we show $R^{\ast}(L,T, \epsilon, \rho)$ as a function of $T$ for a fixed blocklength\footnote{Thus, $L$ is inversely proportional to $T$.} $n=LT=168$ for and the SNR values $\rho=15$~dB and $\rho=25$~dB.
+In Figs.~\ref{Fig_TR_S15} and \ref{Fig_TR_S25}, we show $R^{\ast}(L,T, \epsilon, \rho)$ as a function of $T$ for a fixed blocklength\footnote{Thus, $L$ is inversely proportional to $T$.} $n=LT=168$ and SNR values $\rho=15$~dB and $\rho=25$~dB.
 Observe that the high-SNR normal approximation \eqref{Equ_Thm_R} accurately describes the maximum coding rate for $\rho=25$~dB but is loose for $\rho=15$~dB unless $L$ is large.
-Furthermore, as expected, the normal approximation of the coherent setting is strictly larger than that of the non-coherent setting, and it becomes more accurate as $T$ increases, indicating that the cost for estimating the channel decreases with $T$.
+Furthermore, as expected, the normal approximation of the coherent setting is strictly larger than that of the noncoherent setting, and it becomes more accurate as $T$ increases, indicating that the cost for estimating the channel decreases with $T$.